 |Progress Toward Outcome

-ADB staff, with the support of consultant inputs (including inputs from technical experts in particular fields related to economic policy) are providing economic monitoring and policy analysis/advice based on expressed demands from Pacific developing member countries.
-The TA also supports activities to prompt improved public financial management (PFM) and PFM reform, and capacity building to policymakers in Pacific DMCs.
-Multiple missions in these areas have been fielded to the Cook Islands, Fiji, the Republic of the Marshall Islands, the Federated States of Micronesia, Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, and Vanuatu.
+Supports consultants (including inputs from technical experts in particular fields related to economic policy) and ADB staff in providing policy analysis/advice as requested by Pacific developing member countries (DMCs) to improve economic monitoring and policymaking, public financial management (PFM), and capacity to design and implement reform.
+Multiple missions in these areas have been fielded to the Cook Islands, Fiji, the Republic of the Marshall Islands, the Federated States of Micronesia, Nauru, Palau, Papua New Guinea (PNG), Samoa, Solomon Islands, Timor-Leste, Tonga, and Vanuatu.
 Consultant assignments have included short-term assignments to address specific policy concerns, as well as longer placements in individual DMCs that last several months.

-Publications by ADB staff supported by consultants on Trust Funds in the Pacific and the Fiscal Impact of Disasters in the region are complete and expected for publication in 2016.
+Sponsored publications by ADB staff, supported by TA consultants, on Trust Funds in the Pacific and the Fiscal Impact of Disasters in the region.
+These are expected for publication in 2017.

-The TA has also sponsored inputs related to commentary and reviews in support for other ADB publications, projects, and TAs, including the joint PARD/ADBI Pacific Opportunities publication (launched in July 2015).
+Sponsored commentary and reviews of other ADB publications, projects, and TAs, including the joint PARD/ADBI Pacific Opportunities publication (published in July 2015).